-All graduate students must successfully complete a culminating experience at the end of the program and after all other coursework has been completed.
-Students majoring in Accounting must complete two seminars.
+All graduate students must successfully complete a culminating experience after all other required coursework and electives have been completed.
+Students majoring in accounting must complete two seminars.
 Students majoring in an educational field have the option of completing either a comprehensive portfolio (a reflection based on the assimilation of knowledge relevant to their discipline) or thesis.
-Students majoring in Organizational Management have the option of completing either a comprehensive examination or a thesis.
+Students majoring in organizational management have the option of completing either a comprehensive examination or a thesis.
 Thesis expectations are outlined later in this section.

-Students must register with the Graduate Division by the deadlines published in the Academic Calendar.
 Comprehensive examination/portfolio submissions are offered twice each year, once in the fall semester and once in the spring semester.

-All graduate students who do not pass the comprehensive exam/portfolios may rewrite again the following semester.
+Graduate students who do not pass the comprehensive exam/portfolios may rewrite again the following semester.
 If the student fails for a second time, no additional opportunities to retake the exam will be given and no degree will be granted.